-A written report will be prepared and issued by the Chief Auditor or designee following the conclusion of each internal audit engagement and will be distributed as appropriate.
-Internal audit results will also be communicated to senior management and the Board.
+A written report will be prepared and issued by the Chief Internal Auditor or designee following the conclusion of each internal audit engagement and will be distributed as appropriate.
+Internal audit results will also be communicated to the Chief Officer and the Audit Committee in the format agreed.